 Cooperation under India-Africa Forum Summit:

 Under this initiative, Institute Pasteur of Tunis (IPT) is among the 3 institutes selected by the African Union Commission for support by the Indian scientific community to work on specific problems of the African continent and to find practical scientific solutions for them.
 Accordingly, a close cooperation programme has been initiated between IPT and the International Centre for Genetic Engineering and Biotechnology (ICGEB) of New Delhi and a workshop on bio-informatics and health sciences was held between the two institutes in Tunis on 23rd May, 2013, in which many aspects of the control of infectious diseases, including development of vaccines and building technological know-how for capacity building for African countries, were discussed.
 It was decided that the Institute Pasteur would be twinned with several leading laboratories of India towards capacity building in vaccine research and production.
-As a follow up, since June 2014, Pasture Institute of Tunisia and Indian Department of Science & Technology, and CGEB are in touch for capacity building, research & training.
+As a follow up, since June 2014, Pastuer Institute of Tunisia and Indian Department of Science & Technology, and ICGEB are in touch for capacity building, research & training.
+Both sides also discussed further cooperation during 4th Session of India-Tunisia JWG on S&T in March 2017 in New Delhi.
+Tunisia avails of a number training programmes in different fields under IAFS.
+18 scholarships are offered to Tunisia scientists under C.V.
+Raman Fellowship programme.

-ITEC/Other Scholarships: Every year, Government of India offers 70 ITEC slots and 10-15 ICCR scholarships for higher studies.
+This year, Government of India offered 100 ITEC slots and 10 ICCR scholarships for higher studies.

-Bilateral Trade: Tunisia has been a reliable source for phosphates.
-India accounts for around 50% of Tunisia’s global phosphoric acid exports.
+Tunisia has been a reliable source for phosphates.
+India accounts for around 50% of Tunisia's global phosphoric acid exports.
 India, on the other hand, exports a wide range of products.
-Significant among them are Knocked-Down Kits, Automobiles, Electrical Items, Cotton, Mechanical Engines, Organic Chemical Products, Rubber, Rice, Coffee/Spices etc. The annual bilateral trade during 2015was US$ 340.25 million.
+Significant among them are Knocked-Down Kits, Automobiles, Electrical Items, Cotton, Mechanical Engines, Organic Chemical Products, Rubber, Rice, Coffee/Spices etc. The annual bilateral trade during 2016 was 370.46 million.

 A 12-member multi-sectoral FICCI trade delegation visited Tunisia on 27-30 July 2016.
 This was the first trade visit after a gap of several years.
 Four B2B meetings were held in the capital Tunis and Sfax, the second largest city.
 There was overwhelming response and eagerness from the Tunisian companies in all four B2Bs.